 - If packing lunch for school, make sure that you are aware of any peanut or other food restrictions that the school might have in place.

-- When packing lunch for yourself or your child, think about the other members of your family too.
-While assembling Jake’s lunch I’ll put together a similar spread for my husband to take to work, or I’ll set aside some of the same food for my two year old to eat at home for lunch the next day.
-While you’ve got all that food out, think ahead a little.
-It’ll save you time in the long run.
+- When packing lunch for yourself or your child, think about the other members of your family, too.
+While assembling my son’s lunch I’ll put together a similar items for my husband to take to work.

 - Bell pepper strips